Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 added the ISP_Call.cs to IRepository and SP_Call.cs to Repository and modified them as shown in the slides.

 2106..
-added unitOfWork.cs class and IUnitOfWork.cs interface and modified them.
+added unitOfWork.cs class and IUnitOfWork.cs interface and modified them. and in startup.cs added "services.AddScoped<IUnitOfWork, UnitOfWork>();"

 2110..
 it has errors because i did not did public interface